WELCOME To Our Non-Profit Organization The Community & Children's Impact

 Winter hours Tuesday-Saturday 9am-4pm

 The Impact Thrift Store is a for profit business, but all the proceeds go to help further the education of our youth, provide food, clothing, and merchandise at a reasonable cost to our customers, to give a additional vital need for our community.
+Provide food for those in need, help single moms, fire victims, electrcity bills and more.
 We have been serving our community for over 17 years, we opened a resale shop to have a permanent location to better serve our communities, to have a greater impact in our community and provide a great store with honest, caring, and friendly people.
 We hope to be serving our communities for many years to come.

 We are already growing out of our location and hope and pray that one day we will have a larger location to make a even greater impact in all 4 counties, of the highest poverty rated area's in the county.

 *We are excepting donations of clothes, baby items, furniture, bedding, books, electronics, maturity clothes, car seats, strollers, stereo's, camera's, purses, etc.